Godin/test-github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: About can't be blank
-title:
+title: ''
-labels: "type: bug :bug:"
+labels: 'type: bug :bug:'
+assignees: ''

 ---